Italia (airship): Immediate aftermath

-They spent the day after the crash looking for more supplies amongst the wreckage.
-Navigational instruments and charts were recovered, allowing them to calculate the position of the crash site.
+The day after the crash was spent looking for more supplies amongst the wreckage.
+Navigational instruments and charts were recovered, allowing them to calculate the approximate position of the crash site.
 They also calculated the quantity of rations per man: a scant 300 g of food per day, mainly pemmican and chocolate, calculated for a 25-day stretch on the ice.
 Eventually 129 kg of food were recovered, extending the supply to 45 days.
 Finally, the crowded tent was dyed with red strips for improved visibility from the air, using dye marker bombs that had been on board the airship.
-Biagi continued to signal for help with his radio, but the connection with the support ship Città di Milano was long impeded due to the precarious conditions of operation of the field radio, the particular propagation of short waves, and the unscrupulous use of radio stations by journalists at the Italian base in Ny-Ålesund.
-The flyers had been equipped with many layers of woollen clothes and lambskin flight suits, but not all of them were fully dressed at the time of the crash and none had proper Arctic survival clothing.
+Biagi continued to regularly signal for help with his radio, but the connection with the support ship Città di Milano was long impeded due to the precarious conditions of operation of the field radio, the particular propagation of short waves, and the unscrupulous use of radio stations by journalists at the Italian base in Ny-Ålesund.
+The men had been equipped with many layers of woollen clothes and lambskin flight suits, but not all of them were fully dressed at the time of the crash and none had proper Arctic survival clothing.
 Land was sighted in the distance on 28 May, breaking the despondency of the survivors.
 Discussions began as to whether they should attempt a trek towards land and eventually it was decided that Malmgren, Zappi and Mariano would set off to try to summon help.
-On 29 May, Malmgren shot a curious polar bear that approached the crash site, augmenting the food supply with about 400 lb of fresh meat.
+On 29 May, Malmgren shot a curious polar bear that had wandered to the crash site, augmenting the food supply with about 400 lb of fresh meat.